openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 An *array literal* is a comma-separated list of *initializer expressions* enclosed between '[' and ']'.
-A trailing comma after the last expression in an array literal is ignored.
+A trailing comma after the last expression in an array literal is ignored:

 .. index::
    array literal